data2evidence/d2e/docs/README_trex_overview.md

 > ![](./images/portal/LoginPage.png)

 ## Accessing Admin Portal
-The Admin Portal allows authorized personnel to login and perform user, datasets and job plugin management.
+The Admin Portal allows authorized personnel to login and perform the management of users, datasets and job plugins.

 - Login as Admin with following credentials:
   - username - `admin`